Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 3. Enter a SKU in the *SKU* field.

-> [Info] The SKU (Stock Keeping Unit) is an identification number for the article.
-Therefore, it has to be uniquely assigned to a single article and should not be changed once assigned.
+> [Info] The SKU (Stock Keeping Unit) is an identification number for the product.
+Therefore, it has to be uniquely assigned to a single product and should not be changed once assigned.

 4. Click the *Select Connection* drop-down list and select the marketplace for which you want to create the offers, for instance the appropriate POS Store.
   The *Select Attribute Set* drop-down list is unlocked.